 Why Does Local Journalism Matter?

 To have a healthy democracy and a thriving community, we need an engaged and informed citizenry.
-By strengthening local news we help all people access important information, share ideas in constructive ways, and elevate the voices and stories of underrepresented people.
+By strengthening local news, we help all people access important information, share ideas in constructive ways, and elevate the voices and stories of underrepresented people.

 - Increase high-quality local news, which strengthens our democracy and civic engagement;

-- Increase coverage of Delaware’s BIPOC (black, indigenous and people of color) and other historically underrepresented communities;
+- Increase coverage of Delaware’s BIPOC (black, indigenous and people of color) and other historically underrepresented communities; and

 Questions?
 Contact Allison Taylor Levine, 302.345.0589.